-Band Mark Descriptor 4 10-12 The student has produced a complete and thorough assessment of the product formulation and processing conditions, evaluating all areas of the process with recommendations for improvement clearly justified throughout.
-3 7-9 The student has assessed the product formulation and processing conditions, explaining most areas of the process, and giving well-reasoned recommendations for improvement.
-2 4-6 The student has reviewed the product formulation and processing conditions, describing areas of the process that went well and those that need to be improved, and providing some recommendations for improvement.
-1 1-3 The student has given a basic overview of the product formulation and processing conditions, listing some areas of the process without providing recommendations to aid future practice.
+Band Mark Descriptor 4 10-12 The student has: Produced a complete and thorough assessment of the product formulation and processing conditions.
+Evaluated all areas of the process with recommendations for improvement clearly justified throughout.
+3 7-9 The student has: Assessed the product formulation and processing conditions.
+Explained most areas of the process and given well-reasoned recommendations for improvement.
+2 4-6 The student has: Reviewed the product formulation and processing conditions.
+Described areas of the process that went well and those that need to be improved.
+Provided some recommendations for improvement.
+1 1-3 The student has: Given a basic overview of the product formulation and processing conditions.
+Listed some areas of the process without providing recommendations to aid future practice.
 0 0 No creditworthy material as described in bands 4 to 1.

 The assessment needs to consider the formulation and processing conditions and identify what worked well and any areas for improvement.
-For example: the recipe formulation was a success, resulting in a soup that had good taste panel feedback with a good consistency and mouthfeel and a nice hot spicy flavour.
+For example, the recipe formulation was a success, resulting in a custard filling that had good taste panel feedback with a good consistency and mouthfeel, and a creamy, vanilla flavour.
 The blending was carried out for too long resulting in a biscuit mix that was too fine for the cheesecake base, a reduced blend resulting in a less fine biscuit crumb would give a preferred crunchier and more textured mouthfeel.

-- S2.33: Present information on a sustainability analysis of a new product (for example, using a presentation, written report, graphs, tables) - S2.34: Contribute to continuous improvement to drive down costs and drive up quality by following the Deming cycle - K2.19: How to use workplace organisational techniques for continuous improvement - K2.23: The relationship between the drivers for cost and quality and improving value
+S2.33: Present information on a sustainability analysis of a new product (for example, using a presentation, written report, graphs, tables)

+S2.34: Contribute to continuous improvement to drive down costs and drive up quality by following the Deming cycle

+K2.19: How to use workplace organisational techniques for continuous improvement

+K2.23: The relationship between the drivers for cost and quality and improving value